How to establish an ‘Innovation culture’

 In other cases, companies organize large scale ideation processes, such as hackathons, with the objective to generate large sets of ideas and prototypes addressing a particular problem defined upfront.

-Properly designed gamification programmes can have major positive impact on innovation culture: Companies can identify those business activities which relate to innovation, capture them in proper structures and assign weight factors to denote their relative importance.
+Properly designed gamification programs can have a major positive impact on innovation culture: Companies can identify those business activities which relate to innovation, capture them in proper structures and assign weight factors to denote their relative importance.
 Employees performing these activities accumulate points which are then aggregated across the structure of the company (teams, divisions, products, geographies).
 Points are used primarily to identify, recognize and celebrate top-innovators — for example through an ‘innovation leader board’ visible across the company (points could be translated to monetary or other business awards).
-Such programmes provide a strong motivation for people to engage with innovation processes.
-Top innovators gain reputation, visibility and opportunities to communicate their ideas and ‘make it happen’.
+Such programs provide a strong motivation for people to engage with innovation processes.
+Top innovators gain reputation, visibility, and opportunities to communicate their ideas and ‘make it happen’.

 Access to technology and knowledge

-Employees need to have access to latest technologies and related knowledge.
-Companies need to introduce programmes targeting systematic, efficient knowledge and expertise sharing among employees and teams.
-In many cases, specially configured and equipped office spaces might also help in this direction — for instance a makerspace, exposing technology, equipment and devices to facilitate rapid prototyping and experimentation.
+Employees need to have access to the latest technologies and related knowledge.
+Companies need to introduce programs targeting systematic, efficient knowledge and expertise sharing among employees and teams.
+In many cases, specially configured and equipped office spaces might also help in this direction — for instance, a makerspace, exposing technology, equipment, and devices to facilitate rapid prototyping and experimentation.